-The Board of Commissioners would like to investigate whether certain fees and the application of dues criteria would more equitably distribute the cost of operations among practicing and inactive attorneys, and would reduce the magnitude of any future membership dues increase;
+The Board of Commissioners would like to investigate whether certain fees and the application of dues criteria would more equitably distribute the cost of operations among practicing and inactive attorneys, and would reduce the magnitude of any future membership dues increase.

 In regard to budget amendments, Mr. Brinkmeyer reported that the $164,000 budgeted for e-filing this year would not be spent this year; however, the right is reserved to carry over the funds.

-Professional Standards—Nancy J. Diehl, Chairperson
+Professional Standards—Nancy J. Diehl, Chair

 The appointment of Elias Escobedo in District I was handled at the beginning of the meeting and there was nothing further to report.

-Programs and Services—Scott S. Brinkmeyer, Chairperson
+Programs and Services—Scott S. Brinkmeyer, Chair

 Mr. Brinkmeyer distributed a memo from Judge Donald E. Shelton, Chair of the e-Filing Task Force.
 In that memo he indicated that while he was stepping down as chair, he would remain a member of the committee and that Washtenaw County would take the lead in developing the e-filing model for the county.
 Mr. Brinkmeyer made a motion to change the jurisdiction of the task force as follows: